brsilver2001/bricks_from_bins_to_kits/README.md

 and 85% correct classification on the test set.
 The model was then re-trained on the whole set for use with new pictures.

+I'm still trying to decide what to do about large files.
+The trained models are over the 100 Mb limit that GitHub sets, and the pickled file of all the training data is even larger.

 ### Step 3: Pipeline for new pictures

 There are plenty of ways to take photos to train on.
 I set up a notebooks